Engineering Computation

 1

-Agent queries the plant-state schema for current stream composition — 31-component mASM2d basis with flow, temperature, pressure, pH, and component concentrations.
+Agent queries the stream-state schema for current stream composition — 31-component mASM2d basis with flow, temperature, pressure, pH, and component concentrations.

 2

-QSDsan runs the biological treatment simulation.
+WaterTAP solves the ASM2D biological treatment flowsheet (MLE, MBR-MLE, or MBR-MLE_POST) with SRT-as-constraint formulation.
 Prior to the asset becoming operational, simulations are always uncalibrated — based on literature or bench-scale testing.
 Results carry credibility metadata: model_status: preliminary, validation_basis: literature.

 3